Records with Sonobeat in 1972

 Recorded at Sonobeat Studios on North Lamar, Austin, Texas, in the second half of 1972

-Recording equipment: ElectroVoice 665 microphones, ElectroVoice Slimair 636 microphones, Sony ECM22 electret condenser microphones, AKG D707E dynamic microphone, Scully 280 half-inch 4-track tape deck, Stemco half-inch 4-track tape deck, Ampex AG350 and 354 tape decks, custom 16-channel quad-bus mixing console, Fairchild Lumiten 663ST optical compressor, Blonder-Tongue Audio Baton 9-band stereo graphic equalizer, custom steel plate stereo reverb, Scotch 202 and Ampex 681 tape stock
+Recording equipment: ElectroVoice 665 microphones, ElectroVoice Slimair 636 microphones, Sony ECM22 electret condenser microphones, AKG D707E dynamic microphone, Scully 280 half-inch 4-track tape deck, Stemco half-inch 4-track tape deck, Ampex AG350 tape deck, custom 16-channel quad-bus mixing console, Fairchild Lumiten 663ST optical compressor, Blonder-Tongue Audio Baton 9-band stereo graphic equalizer, custom steel plate stereo reverb, 3M (Scotch) 202 and Ampex 681 tape stock

 Sonobeat works with Bill Wilson on and off over several years: first, in 1969, Bill records a song demo album for Sonosong composer Herman Nelson.
 Next, Bill records a song demo of his own compositions.
 Then, he joins the "cast" of vocalists performing on Sonobeat's Mariani album in 1970.
 Finally, he returns with his Indiana-based folk quintet, Pleasant Street Band, in 1972.
 Post-Pleasant Street, Bill enjoys a solo recording and performing career based in Indianapolis and Nashville.
 He succumbs to massive heart failure in 1993.